October 2019 Update: New cases of Alabama Rot

 It's possible that Alabama rot is more common in Winter and Spring than in other seasons.
 More cases have been recorded between November and May than between June and October.
 It may help to be more careful during these months, though it isn't confirmed that the illness is seasonal.

 Does Bought By Many's pet insurance cover Alabama rot?

 It's worth considering getting pet insurance earlier in a pet's life so that any conditions they go on to develop will be covered.
-We do offer a Pre-Existing policy that covers some recently experienced conditions but its cover is limited and it can be more expensive.
+We do offer a Pre-Existing policy that covers some recent conditions but its cover is limited and it can be more expensive.

 We offer several types of pet insurance, including some unique policies:

 Complete This is the most comprehensive pet insurance policy on the market.
 It offers up to £15,000 of vet fee cover each year, dental cover as standard and up to £6,000 of cover for loss, theft or death.